-Monterey Holdings I S.à r.I., Luxembourg, has assumed the existing obligations towards the members of the management for the payments under the long-term incentive plan (LTIP).
-DAIG discloses within Other assets (see note (22) Other assets) a receivable from Monterey Holdings I S.à r.I., Luxembourg, of € 6.1 million (2010: € 2.3 million), which is the amount of the obligations assumed.
+Monterey Holdings I S.à r.l., Luxembourg, has assumed the existing obligations towards the members of the management for the payments under the long-term incentive plan (LTIP).
+DAIG discloses within Other assets (see note [22] Other assets) a receivable from Monterey Holdings I S.à r.l., Luxembourg, of € 6.1 million (2010: € 2.3 million), which is the amount of the obligations assumed.

 In 2005, consultancy agreements were signed with Terra Firma Capital Partners Limited, London, and terrafirma GmbH, Frankfurt am Main.
-In 2011, services totalling € 0.1 million (2010: € 0.2 million) were provided, of which € 0.1 million (2010: € 0.1 million) has already been paid.
+In 2011, services totalling \in 0.1 million (2010: \in 0.2 million) were provided, of which \in 0.1 million (2010: \in 0.1 million) has already been paid.

-(43) Remuneration
+43 Remuneration